ed-kung/CSUN-Econ-433/labs/lab02/README.md

 6. First, we have to load the data into the current session's work environment.
 Do so by typing `df <- read.csv("IPUMS_ACS2019_CA_1.csv")` into the console and hitting enter.

     This loads the CSV file into your session's work environment as a **data frame**.
 A data frame is a type of object in R that can be referenced by name and manipulated.
-A data frame is essentially a table with rows and columns containing data.
-Think of a data frame like an Excel worksheet.
-By typing `df <- read.csv("IPUMS_ACS2019_CA_1.csv")`, you are telling R to read the file `IPUMS_ACS2019_CA_1.csv` and store the data in a data frame that you've decided to name `df`.
+A data frame is essentially a table with rows and columns.
+A data frame is like an Excel worksheet.
+By typing `df <- read.csv("IPUMS_ACS2019_CA_1.csv")`, you are telling R to read the file `IPUMS_ACS2019_CA_1.csv` and store in a data frame called `df`.

     The choice of the name `df` is arbitrary.
 If you had typed `my_data <- read.csv("IPUMS_ACS2019_CA_1.csv")` instead, you would have loaded the data into a data frame named `my_data`.
-Think of the name of the data frame like the name of an Excel worksheet.
-It doesn't really matter what you call it, but you can use the name to reference data from it.
+A data frame's name is like the name of an Excel worksheet.
+It doesn't really matter what you call it, but you can use the name to refer to it in later commands.

 7. You should now see your data frame called `df` listed in the "Environment" tab, as shown in the screenshot below.

     ![Environment screenshot](screenshot2.png)

     Click on the little blue arrow next to `df` and it should expand to show you the list of columns in `df`.
-These columns are sometimes called **variables**.
+Columns are also called **variables**, **fields**, or **features**.
 You can go to the IPUMS website to look up the definitions for each of these variables.

     You can click the little blue arrow a second time to collapse this view.

 8. To browse the data in table form, you can type `View(df)` in the console.
-A viewing window showing the tabular data in `df` should pop up.
+A viewing window will appear showing the contents of `df`.
 You can use the arrow keys and scroll bar to navigate and look at the data.

 9. Another useful command is to ask R to show you the number of rows and number of columns of the data.
 Type `nrow(df)` to get the number of rows in `df`.
 Type `ncol(df)` to get the number of columns in `df`.